How to Create Gilded Pinecone Forest Decor — Easy Step-by-Step Guide

 Quick answer

 To make gilded pinecone forest decor, you need pinecones, metallic paint, and sealant, taking about 60 minutes.
-Start by cleaning and drying your pinecones.
+Start by cleaning and drying your pinecones thoroughly.
 This beginner-friendly activity has 10 steps and is perfect for families looking to create sellable nature crafts.

 What you need